koaning/lazylines/README.md

 Things that might be nice:

+- [ ] some spaCy helpers that can attach specific information in the right format
 - [ ] something that can automate the docs for me
 - [ ] a column selector that's faster than using lambdas all the time
 - [ ] maybe something clever with pydantic?
 I think `foreach` should have that covered though